Cadry's Kitchen

 Tacos on table at Moe's Southwest Grill.

 In addition to your standard beans and rice, tofu is on the menu at Moe’s Southwest Grill.
-It can be added to tacos, salads, nachos, burritos, and fajitas.

-The marinated tofu is on the bland side, but it’s still nice to have the option when beans just aren’t enough.
+The marinated tofu is on the bland side.
+But it’s still nice to have the option when beans just aren’t enough.

 Vegan crunch wrap at Moe's Southwest Grill.